AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ## Addition of parameters to a task

+A task can access custom parameters declared in the configuration file at `qc.tasks.<task_name>.taskParameters`.
+They are stored inside a key-value map named mCustomParameters, which is a protected member of `TaskInterface`.

-One can tell the DPL driver to accept new arguments.
+One can also tell the DPL driver to accept new arguments.
 This is done using the `customize` method at the top of your workflow definition (usually called "runXXX" in the QC).

 For example, to add two parameters of different types do :
 ```